Five years ago, a young boy blurted out ‘Wow!’ after a concert and captured the world’s hearts

 “I can count on one hand the number of times that [he’s] spontaneously ever come out with some expression of how he’s feeling,” Mattin said.

-Mattin reached out to the orchestra after his sister-in-law saw on television that the Handel and Haydn Society was looking for the ‘wow kid’.
-The Society has now invited the family, who lives in Kensington, New Hampshire, to meet the artistic director.
+Mattin got in touch with the orchestra after his sister-in-law saw on television that the Handel and Haydn Society was looking for the ‘wow kid’.
+The Society later invited the family, who lives in Kensington, New Hampshire, to meet the artistic director.

-Since the clip was posted on Twitter by Boston radio station WCRB, people have been sharing their reactions:
+After the clip was posted on Twitter by Boston radio station WCRB, people started sharing their reactions.

 Mattin said he wasn’t expecting his grandson’s exclamation, but was glad the orchestra and audience were touched by it.